abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working_phases.rst

         We postpone a discussion on the ``DecisionBuilder``\s and ``Decision``\s for scheduling until the dedicated subsection
-        :ref:`scheduling_decisionbuilders_decision`.
+        :ref:`scheduling_decisionbuilders_decision` in the next chapter.

         To better understand how phases and ``DecisionBuilder``\s work, we will implement our own ``DecisionBuilder`` and ``Decision`` classes in the section :ref:`customized_search_primitives`.
-        In this section, we show you how to use these primitives.
+        In this section, we show you how to use these primitives and some very basic examples.

     ..  raw:: latex

-        We postpone a discussion on the \code{DecisionBuilder}s and \code{Decision}s for scheduling until the dedicated section~\ref{manual/ls/scheduling_or_tools:scheduling-decisionbuilders-decision}.\\
+        We postpone a discussion on the \code{DecisionBuilder}s and \code{Decision}s for scheduling until the dedicated section~\ref{manual/ls/scheduling_or_tools:scheduling-decisionbuilders-decision} in the
+        next chapter.\\

         To better understand how phases and \code{DecisionBuilder}s work, we will implement our own \code{DecisionBuilder}
         and \code{Decision} classes in the
         section~\ref{manual/search_primitives/customized_search_primitives:customized-search-primitives}.
-        In this section, we show you how to use these primitives.
+        In this section, we show you how to use these primitives and some very basic examples.